Skip to main content

 Overview

-Below, we walk your through the core elements of setting up your core loop and gameplay on Skillz.
+Below, we walk your through the elements of setting up your core loop and gameplay on Skillz.
 Beginning with starting a match, reporting a score and eventually getting back to the Skillz UI.
 By the end of this article, you will have a complete core loop allowing you to fully test a standard Skillz match.

 Before continuing, make sure you have completed the previous steps - Launch the Skillz UI.